Alfred-Skyblue/vue-draggable-plus/src/__docs__/faq/disable/index.en-US.md

 ### How can I make some elements in a draggable container non draggable?

-Answer1: use the `filter` attribute and pass in a `class` to filter out the elements that should not be draggable.
+Answer: use the `filter` attribute and pass in a `class` to filter out the elements that should not be draggable.

 <demo src="./filter.vue"
 title="Drag disable"